Intravenous Immunoglobulin (IVIG)

 An immunoglobulin is also known as an antibody.
-It is a protein made by plasma cells (part of the blood).
+It is a protein made by plasma cells (part of your blood).
 It is an important part of the immune system.
-Antibodies help to fight off infection.
+Antibodies help fight off infection.

 What is IVIG?

+IVIG is an Intravenous (IV) form of immunoglobulin.
 Immunoglobulin can be collected from the plasma of donated blood.
 It takes the plasma from thousands of people to make a dose of immunoglobulin.
-This is then given, by intravenous (IV) infusion, to a patient.
-The patient’s body then uses the antibodies from the infusion to prevent or fight an illness.
+This is then given to you by IV infusion.
+Your body then uses the antibodies from the infusion to prevent or fight an illness.

-There are many brands of IVIG available.
-Different brands contain different levels of certain antibodies.
+There are many brand names of IVIG.
+Different brands have different levels of certain antibodies.
 Your care team will choose the IVIG that has the best mix of antibodies for your needs.

 What is IVIG used for?

-There are quite a few reasons IVIG may be used.
-These can include:
+There are quite a few reasons IVIG may be used:

-- Helping the body fight off an infection from hepatitis A, measles, rubella, and varicella.
+- To help your body fight off an infection from hepatitis A, measles, rubella, and/or varicella.

-- Treat idiopathic thrombocytopenic purpura (ITP), a disease where the body’s platelets are mistakenly attacked by the immune system.
+- To treat idiopathic thrombocytopenic purpura (ITP), a disease where your body’s immune system mistakenly attacks platelets.
 This leads to bruising and bleeding that can become serious.

 - After bone marrow transplant, it may be given to patients that have low levels of immunoglobulin.